Signs that an employee is going to sue

 Fortunately, there are ways to resolve employment issues before they turn into full-fledged lawsuits.
 But first, you need to be able to recognize the warning signs of impending legal trouble.

-- An employee raises concerns with a supervisor.
 Obviously, employees don’t enjoy feeling unsafe or discriminated against at work, so they may bring their concerns to their supervisor.
 The thing is, the supervisor may or may not be you.
 That’s why it’s so important to educate your employees about employment laws.
-For instance, supervisors should also be aware of their obligations to report inappropriate behavior that they observe firsthand (even without a report from the victim) or secondhand.
+For instance, supervisors should also be aware of their obligation to report inappropriate behavior that they observe firsthand (even without a report from the victim) or secondhand.
 All employees should know how to identify harassment or discrimination and how to report the offense.
 Be sure employees in non-management roles are aware that they won’t be retaliated against when they report an incident, which may give them incentive to bring up workplace issues before they become lawsuits.
-(For more tips on fostering a safe work environment, check out “The Small Business Guide to Avoiding Discrimination and Harassment in the Workplace.”)
+(For more tips on fostering a safe work environment, check out “The small business guide to avoiding discrimination and harassment in the workplace.”)

 But what happens when you take all the steps to resolve an issue and the lawsuit happens anyway?
-Hopefully your business carries Employment Practices Liability Insurance (EPLI).
-EPLI is special coverage you can add to your Errors & Omissions Insurance policy.
-It protects you from the high cost of employment lawsuits by helping you pay for expenses such as attorney’s fees, judgments, and settlements.
+Hopefully your business carries employment practices liability insurance.
+EPLI is special coverage you can add to your errors and omissions insurance policy.
+It protects you from the high cost of employment lawsuits by helping pay for expenses such as attorney’s fees, judgments, and settlements.

-To learn more about this insurance policy, read “What Is Employment Practices Liability Insurance (EPLI)?”
+To learn more about this insurance policy, read “Do small businesses need employment practices liability insurance?”